A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Results and discussion

+In contrast to the ions, the evidence does not suggest that the electronic heat flow is likely to be flux-limited, as no significant sensitivities are observed for any of the configuration changes considered with $\alpha_{e} > 0.05$.
+This is in agreement with the small Knudsen numbers noted in Section \ref{subsec:kinetic_effects}.
+We have validated this result by re-running the reference case simulation without any flux limitation applied to the electrons, which produced almost identical results to the case with $\alpha_{e} = 0.25$ (see the circled point placed at $\alpha_{e} = 2$ for convenience in \fig{fig:flux_limiter_interpolation_models}).
+Whilst a small increase in the peak temperature in the main reverberation can be obtained by decreasing the electron flux limiter coefficient to $\alpha_{e}=0.01$, the impact is far less than for the ions.
+Furthermore, none of the literature examined in this work support such small values.

-Despite the indication being that the ionic heat flux is quasi-local it is important to note that only separate perturbations to the operator configuration have been examined, meaning that the potential for large changes to the performance caused by coupling of multiple configuration changes must be assessed before stronger conclusions can be drawn.
-Taking into account the observed strong sensitivities to the treatment of conduction at the interface and the lack of any compelling evidence for the reasonableness of a single, universal value of $\alpha_{i} \gg 0.05$, as well as the fact that high ion Knudsen numbers of order $0.1-1$ are predicted around stagnation (\fig{fig:knudsen_number_heat_maps}), it is difficult to conclude that the reference case is suitably predictive, especially from the perspective of being able to quantitatively compare results for the total yield with the reported experimental values from Ref.\;\cite{Derentowicz_JourTechPhys_1977}.
-Nevertheless, we note that none of the changes considered here result in a total yield close to the lowest reported yields of Derentowicz et al., with the highest total yield being roughly fives smaller.
+It is important to note that only separate perturbations to the operator configuration have been examined in this work.
+This means that the potential for large impacts on performance caused by coupling of multiple configuration changes should be assessed before stronger conclusions can be drawn.
+From the perspective of being able to quantitatively compare predicted and experimental yields, there is certainly scope for thermal conduction to be the dominant factor in explaining the observed difference to Ref.\;\cite{Derentowicz_JourTechPhys_1977b}.
+Nevertheless, we note that none of the changes considered in this work resulted in a total yield close to the lowest reported yields of Derentowicz et al.; the highest total yield being roughly five times smaller.
 The work required to bring together all these threads in a properly coupled manner is presently ongoing, as are efforts to develop our understanding of the possible role and impact of kinetic ion transport on these targets and the influence of the other radiation-hydrodynamic phenomena left out of this work.